elcodedocle/geogoogael/README.md

 ## Known Bugs

-I have not the time or the patience to test this code thorougly so, as Doctor Knuth would say, "I have only proven it correct".
+I have not the time or the patience to test this code thoroughly so, as Doctor Knuth would say, "I have only proven it correct".
 Since my skills are nowhere near Doctor Knuth's, beware of the many bugs and help me clean the code by [reporting them][2] (I'll fix anything reported ASAP.)

 ## What this is not

 A serious web traffic analytics or maps rendering tool.

-If you know all about KPIs, mapnik, geoJSON, PostGIS geometries, etc. you are probably wasting your time here: This is just an amusment, not precisely a proper web analytics tool with an embedded GIS, but if you find it useful and miss any features I'm open to suggestions.
+If you know all about KPIs, mapnik, geoJSON, PostGIS geometries, etc. you are probably wasting your time here: This is just an amusement, not precisely a proper web analytics tool with an embedded GIS, but if you find it useful and miss any features I'm open to suggestions.

 So, that's it.
 Check it all out working in this [demo][2].

 ## How to install/config/deploy

-* Read coments at the beginning of geogoogael/setup/setup.php file.
+* Read comments at the beginning of geogoogael/setup/setup.php file.

 ## How to use